vasilvas99/to-desired-state/README.md

 Sample results can be found in the `test_manifests` directory.

-# Merge container desired state
+# Merge desired state documents

 Because the containers desired state can be quite verbose and copying from the generated json files can be cumborsome the `merge_desired_states.py` takes a list of `[NAME]_desired_state.json` files and merges them in a single desired state document.